CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 .. rubric:: Debugging a Conflict

-The recorder2text ouput can be used to aid in narrowing down where/what is causing a conflicting pair.
+The recorder2text output can be used to aid in narrowing down where/what is causing a conflicting pair.
 In the incompatible example above, the first pair is a ``write()`` from rank 0 with the sequence ID of 169 and a ``read()`` from rank 3 with the sequence ID of 245.